Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 Give me a share on your server, give me everything you have, I'll flick through it and pick out what's good and then tell you what to use.
 But this "I'll deliver maybe five or ten motifs to the agency" is nothing.

-Then they don't have the opportunity to optimize at all!
-But that's how it works very, very often.
-And conversion hacking is just something completely different.
-When it comes to conversion hacking, we have to think about where the potential is.
+Then they don't have the possibility to optimize at all!
+But that's how it's done very, very often.
+And conversion hacking is simply something completely different.
+With conversion hacking, we have to think about where the potential is.

-We have to look, how to address the right things that the users want, are we guiding the users correctly, are we using the right technologies?
-So, for example, I'm surprised that the tracking is simply bad on many sites and that the great opportunities, great potential, of addressing users again in a very special way via advertising networks are simply wasted.
-So there are enough possibilities, not just normal remarketing but also a bit more data-driven and AI possibilities that all ad networks offer.
+We have to look at how we address the right things that users also want, do we guide users correctly, do we use the right technologies?
+For example, I'm surprised that tracking on many sites is simply poor and that we're simply missing out on the great opportunities and great potential to address users in a special way via advertising networks.
+So there are enough possibilities, not only normal remarketing but also a bit of data-driven and AI possibilities, which all ad networks offer.

-Yes, and then it goes on, for example, I have to look at what conversion goals I have, maybe I'll collect a bit more email addresses, maybe I'll collect them sometime in order to build a corresponding lead nurturing process behind them .
-But it also has to be done well.
-Which email do I send out?
+Yes, and then it just goes on that I have to look at, for example, which conversion goals I have, maybe I collect a bit more email addresses, maybe I also collect times then to build up a corresponding lead nurturing process behind it.
+But it must also be well done.
+Which e-mail do I send out?
 Lalalalala this overall construct.

-And you don't give all of that at once, but then you really have to think about where the potential is and then you have to concentrate on that and not get distracted by it.
-If you get distracted then you kind of do conversion hacking on a little flame, 15% and the other 85% they kind of do all the other stuff and if it shifts a little bit like 40/60 or something like that you're with so much Other things
+And you don't do that all at once, you really have to think about where the potential is and then you have to concentrate on that and not get distracted by it.
+If you let yourself get distracted, then you're kind of on a small flame, on 15% conversion hacking and the other 85% they're kind of still doing all the other stuff and if it shifts a little bit because of 40/60 or so, you're then busy with so much other stuff.

 then still stressed, it's just going too slowly and you can achieve an incredible amount within four to eight weeks and if you do it right, you can change the whole attitude, the whole attitude in the company